 It is critical to consider the human learning process and cognitive load when designing and teaching courses across all learning formats.
 In many cases, higher education faculty and PK-12 education teachers have not been teaching their regularly assigned courses with the sudden shift to remote synchronous and remote asynchronous instruction in March 2020.
 Therefore, there is an opportunity to review, reflect, refine, and redesign courses to optimize learning.

 The need for transformational change and understanding cognitive load are more important than ever.
 Over the past decade there has been increasing pressure on standardized testing, increasing content in curricula, and increasing co-curricular expectations on students to pursue advanced studies or secure employment.
-While there has been financial investments in technology, curricula design, and instruction, research does not reflect significant change in academic performance.
-As instructional designers, faculty, and teachers prepare for fall 2021, the concepts of cognitive load and time should be central.
+While there have been financial investments in technology, curricula design, and instruction, research does not reflect significant change in academic performance.
+As instructional designers, faculty, and teachers design and teach courses across all formats, the concepts of cognitive load and time should be central.
 Quantity does not equate to quality.
 More content does not result in greater knowledge, better understanding, or higher scores.
 Educators need foundational knowledge of working memory, the human learning process, and cognitive load theory.
 Students need time to read, reflect, and process what they are learning; to interact with instructors, content, and students; and actually study and engage in retrieval and spaced practice to support memory consolidation and neuroplasticity.
 The concepts of cognitive load and time are two of the most critical factors when it comes to learning.